lbalbi/big_data_datasets/README.md

 ### - HuRI KG - on combining TDC's PPI dataset with Gene Ontology [8]:
 The Protein-Protein Interaction dataset contains 8,248 proteins and 51,813 positive triples corresponding to experimentally tested physical interactions between proteins of the Human Interactome (HuRI data).
 It also provides its own python package with an internal function for generating negative triples pertaining to experimentally-verified non-existent interactions between proteins.
 To have a balanced dataset, I intend on generating 51,813 negative triples as well.
+The original dataset contains aminoacid sequence information as string-type protein features.

 In previous experiments I have integrated the HuRI PPI data with the Gene Ontology (version 2020/06/01 - 44,266 active GO classes and 71,515 links) through data annotation to build a KG with a total number of 52,513 entities and 321,259 triples/statements.